bootdotdev/blog/content/news/bootdev-beat-2024-02.md

 ["The March of Time"](https://www.boot.dev/lore) is an online novel that we're publishing chapter by chapter on Boot.dev.
 It's the lore of Boots' universe, and we hope you'll enjoy it.
 It's not required reading by any means, but if you enjoy the legendarium we're building to keep learning fun, you might want to check it out.

-### 3. Boots works the same in all lesson types
+### 3. Big Boots Update

+Your conversations with Boots are now saved, so you can pick them up where you left off or review them later!
+You can also quickly start a new conversation without needing to refresh the page.

-Boots used to only be available on multiple choice lessons *after* completing the assignment, and he wasn't available on all lesson types.
-We've now made Boots available on all lesson types, and he works the same way in all of them.
+Also, Boots used to only be available on multiple choice lessons *after* completing the assignment, and he wasn't available on all lesson types.
+We've now made Boots available on all lesson types, and he works the same way in all of them!

 ### 4. Fellowship Achievements